 Those in whom evil has come to an end,

 they, liberated from the deluding power of the opposites,

 worship Me with firm vows.2

 Śrī Bhagavād Gītā teaches that the performance of good actions cleanses the mind of the delusion caused by living at the mercy of the pairs of opposites.
 Notions of high and low, you and me, good and bad, pleasurable and painful, desirable and undesirable, constitute the dualities that lie at the origin of impure action.
-An impure action, as taught in the nondual philosophies of Advaita Vedanta and Kashmir Shaivism, is one that is fostered by the sense of separation from God, our true Self, which makes us think that we are different from others and from the rest of creation.
-The Gītā calls actions that have their origin in such impurities pāpa.
-These deeds, these pāpa, stem from the inner enemies—such as greed, anger, selfishness, envy, and delusion—whose ferocious hold over our mind takes us away from experiencing the intrinsic goodness and purity of our true Self.
+An impure action, as taught in the nondual philosophies of Advaita Vedanta and Kashmir Shaivism, is one that is fostered by the sense of separation from God, our true Self, and that makes us think we are different from others and from the rest of creation.
+The Gītā calls an action that has its origin in such impurities pāpa.
+Such a deed, a pāpa, stems from the inner enemies—such as greed, anger, selfishness, envy, and delusion—whose ferocious hold over our mind takes us away from experiencing the intrinsic goodness and purity of our true Self.
 Such actions lead us astray, away from the path of dharma.

 Through puṇya-karma, we wash away the pollution of negative mental impressions, assiduously break the chains of attachments, and efface the concept of duality that makes us misunderstand the world as different from our own Self.
 Just as the constant flow of water in a river dislodges the dirt from the stones that lie on the riverbed, by consciously and repeatedly performing good, virtuous actions—actions of merit—we cleanse the mind of its impurities.
 Puṇya-karma propels the mind forward on its journey of purification.
 Such a pure mind becomes like the limitless sky—above and beyond.